frequently asked questions.

 This varies from camp to camp.
 Most camps will have internet access and some camps have Wi-Fi that staff can use during their time off.
 If this is very important to you you can ask about internet access at camp during your interview with the camp director.

-Yes.
-Camp Canada will organize and purchase up to 10 weeks of health insurance for you.
+Yes, up to 10 weeks of health insurance is included in the program.
 The insurance will also cover trips to the USA that last less than 30 days.
-You can extend your health insurance for $2.85 CAD per day.
+You can extend your health insurance through your StudyInsured portal for a small fee per day.

 Can I apply if I have a pre-existing medical condition?